pchen109/lol-tracker/lab10/README.md

-# Lab 9 - Docker (Contanization)
+# Lab 10 - Dashboard

 ### Tasks
-- Provisioned a VM using Terraform on a cloud provider (Azure)
-- Used Git for version control; excluded sensitive data with .gitignore and .env
+- Create a Dashboard Service to display stats of Processing and Analysis stats.
-- Deployed the full microservices project to the VM using Ansible
+- Deploy the Dabshabord in VM using Ansible

 ### Results
-- All microservices successfully deployed and running on Azure VM
-- Source code uploaded to GitHub (excluding sensitive or production configs)
-- Services accessible via public IP or DNS
+- The Dashboard displays Processing and Analysis stats
+- The Dashboard displays one of each event types randomly
+- The Dashboard updates stats periodically or for every 4 seconds

 ### Prerequisite
 ##### Azure